Formal Verification of Robustness and Resilience of Learning-Enabled State Estimation Systems: Related Work

-Resilience captures the other stream of features, especially from social science system, such as implicitly embedded openness, multi-dimensionality, adaptive accommodation, and diversity in value and evolution.
-These under-discussed features deserve more attention such that they be integrated into the effort in understanding resilience in AI.
-Indeed, before the terms formally appeared in many representative multidisciplinary studies such as system and environmental research\cite{dale2010community}, there were works on methodological discussions about robustness and resilience.
-In \cite{read2005some}, the author discusses the robustness and resilience in a social system through the investigation of human societies relevant to explicating human behavior.
-It is further discovered that self-monitoring of the state of a system -- coincidence with our enhancement techniques through runtime monitoring -- is important both as part of robustness and resilience.
-In \cite{scholz2012risk}, four properties of a system -- risk, vulnerability, robustness, and resilience -- are compared from decision theoretical perspective; it argues that robustness can be seen as an antonym to (static) vulnerability, and resilience equal to (dynamic) vulnerability as the adverse events linked to threats/hazards to which a system is exposed to are known.
-This statement is close to our definitions.
-Beyond these methodological discussions, in this paper, we exemplify the distinction between robustness and resilience in a learning-enabled autonomous system and formally verify these two properties.
+Resilience encapsulates a distinct set of characteristics, particularly seen in social science systems.
+These include inherent openness, multi-dimensionality, adaptive accommodation, and diversity in both value and evolution.
+These under-explored traits warrant further attention to facilitate a comprehensive understanding of resilience in AI.
+Notably, before these terms became prevalent in representative multidisciplinary studies, such as system and environmental research \cite{dale2010community}, there were discussions on the methodologies concerning robustness and resilience.
+In \cite{read2005some}, the exploration revolves around robustness and resilience in social systems by examining human societies to elucidate human behavior.
+It was further discerned that the self-monitoring of a system's state, which aligns with our enhancement techniques through runtime monitoring, plays a pivotal role in both robustness and resilience. \cite{scholz2012risk} compares four system properties -- risk, vulnerability, robustness, and resilience -- from a decision-theoretical standpoint, proposing that robustness opposes (static) vulnerability, while resilience parallels (dynamic) vulnerability when considering the known threats or hazards a system faces.
+This perspective aligns closely with our definitions.
+Beyond these methodological deliberations, this paper showcases the difference between robustness and resilience in a learning-enabled autonomous system and formally verifies these properties.

-Whilst these wider considerations of robustness and resilience are useful, we restate our earlier insight that there are differences between the definitions in ML applications and that of the wider software engineering community, including the IEEE standards, that should be resolved.
+While these broad considerations of robustness and resilience are invaluable, we must reiterate an earlier observation: the definitions used in ML applications differ from those embraced by the broader software engineering community, including the IEEE standards.
+This discrepancy warrants resolution.